Term of the Moment

 The First Memory Stick

-The Memory Stick Micro card (right) is used in smartphones and can be plugged into a Duo slot with an adapter (left).
+The Memory Stick Micro was used in smartphones and could be plugged into a Duo slot with an adapter.

 Camera on a Memory Stick

-Memory Sticks were also designed as I/O devices such as this camera that plugged into Sony's earlier Clie PDA.
+This Memory Stick and camera plugged into Sony's Clie PDA.
 (Image courtesy of Sony Corporation.)